qubitac/AC-Scanner/README.md

 | Expired certificates | 362 | 0.8% |

-## 💡 The Sharpest Stats for Your Talk
+## 💡 The Sharpest Stats from the AC Scanner

 ### 1. The Big Number
 > "69% of 42,796 HTTPS endpoints across the top 35 Fortune 500 companies have zero quantum protection today."